 After examining all the available records and other relevant information, and having carefully considered the architectural and historic interest of this case, the criteria for listing are fulfilled.
-It is therefore recommended to list Derwent College at Grade II.
+It is therefore recommended to list the former Langwith College at Grade II.